-See, the problem with regular lean ground turkey is that it can easily dry out creating a product that is not as desirable for a carnivore to eat as its juicy beefy counterparts.
+See, the problem with regular lean ground turkey (or chicken) is that it can easily dry out creating a product that is not as desirable for a carnivore to eat as its juicy beefy counterparts.
 It’s also pretty bland.

 Now the greatest thing about bacon paste is that this isn’t a store bought product you have to seek out at a specialty store (although it wouldn’t surprise me if someone has thought to jar it up and sell it!).